purijatin/njexl_wiki/01-Language-Features.md

 works as expected.

+Special consideration is also being given to comma : "," so that :

+    out:printf("%s,%s,%s\n", 1 ,  // note the new line after ","
+     2, 3) // works

+works as expected too!

 ## Blocks
 Like eternal rule "{ inside }" is a block.
 Space and tabs are bad idea to indent anything.
 That would destroy compression if need be.
 I do not want it.
 Note that Blocks does not - and I repeat - does not nest variables - does not take them in or out of scope.
 That is currently a flaw in the design - which we may or may to fix later.
 Thus,